 Grow your creative talent in preparation for a career as emerging artist, designer, performer, writer, or critic with a Bachelor of Fine Arts (BFA) at UFV.

-As part of your BFA, you have the option to complete a Visual Arts major or to pair two extended minors in Art History, Creative Writing, Graphic Design, Media & Communications Studies, Theatre, or Visual Arts.
+As part of your BFA, you can complete a Visual Arts or Graphic and Digital Design major, or to pair two extended minors in Art History, Creative Writing, Graphic Design, Media & Communications Studies, Theatre, or Visual Arts.

 As you explore new techniques and concepts in well-equipped labs and studios, you benefit from the guidance of committed faculty, who will challenge you to realize your potential and deepen your craft.